 Cognitive Analytic Therapy (CAT) can be a really helpful way of understanding and overcoming patterns that seem to repeat in your life and that limit or harm you.
 If you ask yourself questions like “Why do I often feel misunderstood, put down, rejected or angry?” and cannot find answers, or find that you keep having the same problems in your relationships, or feel that you constantly struggle with issues of self-control around sex, food, or drugs then CAT may well be worth considering.

 CAT can be an effective way of helping you understand and overcome the ways in which your patterns of thinking, acting and feeling may make things worse rather than better: as if you were setting yourself traps.
 You might find that in work, you fear failure such that you put things off until the last minute and then do them badly, or that in relationships, fearing rejection you become controlling and so end up pushing the other person away.
 Identifying how these patterns may now be holding you back enables you to discover the choices and ‘exits’ that are available to you to make your life better for yourself and those close to you.
-Read more about CAT here: What-is-CAT-brief-guide
+Read more about CAT here: How does CAT work?

 What is Schema Therapy?